Rosss14/DataScienceCourse3Project/CodeBook.md

   averaged for each group (Subject/Activity combination).

 Description:
-* 't'/'f' - the first letter indicates the domain of signal ('t' for time-domain, 'f' for frequency domain).
+* 't'/'f' - the first letter indicates the domain of signal ('t' for time domain, 'f' for frequency domain).
 * 'Body'/'Gravity' - isolated signals for body and gravity.
 * 'Acc'/'Gyro' - 'Acc' is linear acceleration, and 'Gyro' is angular speed.
 * 'Jerk' - Jerk signals, obtained by deriving the body linear acceleration and angular velocity in time.